BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: System Overview

 \subsection{Limitations}

-While \sn can answer significantly more classes of video queries than prior work, we highlight several limitations.
+While \sn can answer a significantly wider range of video queries than prior work, we highlight several limitations.

-\minihead{Model Drift} Our current implementation assumes the labeled set for the filters obtained in \sn's optimizer is from the same distribution as the remaining video to be analyzed.
-If the distribution changes dramatically in the new video (e.g., a sunny day vs an extremely foggy day), \sn will need to re-train the filters.
-To our knowledge, tracking model drift in visual data has not been well characterized and existing systems such as \noscope~\cite{kang2017noscope} do not handle model drift.
-Thus we view the automatic detection and mitigation of model drift as an exciting area of future research.
+\minihead{TMAS} \sn requires the object detection method to be run over a portion of the data for training specialized NNs and filters as a preprocessing step.
+Other contemporary systems also require a TMAS~\cite{kang2017noscope, hsieh2018focus}.

-\minihead{Labeled set} Currently, \sn requires the object detection method to be run over a portion of the data to obtain data for training specialized NNs and filters.
-We view the problem of warm-starting filters and specialized NNs as an exciting area of future work.
+\minihead{Model Drift} \sn targets on the batch analytics setting where we can sample the TMAS i.i.d.~from the available data.
+However, in the streaming setting, where the data distribution may change, \sn will still provide accuracy guarantees but performance may be reduced.
+Namely, the accuracy of \sn's specialized NNs may degrade relative to the target model.
+As a result, \sn may execute queries more slowly, but importantly, this will not affect accuracy (\S\ref{sec:opt-overview}).
+This effect can be mitigated by labeling a portion of new data and monitoring drift or continuous retraining.

-\minihead{Object detection} \sn is dependent on the user-defined object detection method and does not support object classes outside what the method returns.
-For example, the pretrained version of Mask R-CNN~\cite{he2017mask,Detectron2018} can detect cars, but cannot distinguish between sedans and SUVs.
-However, users could supply UDFs for these queries.
+\minihead{Object detection} \sn depends on the target object detection method and does not support object classes beyond what the method returns, e.g., the pretrained Mask R-CNN~\cite{he2017mask,Detectron2018} can detect cars, but cannot distinguish between sedans and SUVs.
+However, users can supply UDFs if necessary.